Alliance of Minority Physicians

 Resident, Plastic Surgery, Penn Medicine

-"The underrepresented minority clerkship was an invaluable experience that has very positively shaped my surgical career.
+"The clerkship was an invaluable experience that has very positively shaped my surgical career.
 It affirmed my interest in UPenn Plastic Surgery while being an incredible opportunity to make a strong impression on the program which I'm sure was essential to my ability to match a UPenn.
-I also made incredible connections with other URM residents in medicine and surgery and any opportunity to build that support network is very welcomed."
+I also made incredible connections with other residents in medicine and surgery and any opportunity to build that support network is very welcomed."

 Oby B. Ibe, MD, MPH